 2. Your chosen bulbs or summer plants

 To get planting, you will need to follow the instructions on the packaging.
-The way we plant the bulbs is to dig a trench out around 4-5 inches deep and place the bulbs 2 inches apart.
+We plant the bulbs by digging a trench around 4-5 inches deep and place the bulbs 2 inches apart.
 Then do another trench, and repeat the process.
 Yes its hard work!
 But its easier than digging out each individual hole.

 For your pots, depending how deep your pots are you want to place your soil two thirds in the then place your bulbs 2 inches apart, cover with soil.
 We always put some winter bedding on top to make it look a bit nicer than bare soil.